 That's my biggest payoff--making a lasting difference in someone's life by connecting them with a clearer, more powerful version of themselves, a version who can identify and communicate their deep truths and live a fulfilled and supported life.
 How do I do all that?
 Subscribe to my free newsletter to learn all about it (scroll down or click the link).

-I trained as a high school English teacher (after having watched "Dead Poets Society" about 800 times), then I acquired and edited books for a few different publisher, and worked in corporate communications.
+I trained as a high school English teacher (after having watched "Dead Poets Society" about 800 times), then I acquired and edited books for a few different publishers, and worked in corporate communications.
 I've written basically every type of copy imaginable, from annual reports for a military medical foundation to ad campaigns for a men's underwear brand.
 (Yes, men's underwear.
 The irony does not escape me.)

 I've written heartfelt stories that have found small audiences, blog posts that have been shared thousands of times, and a book that's about to be in its third edition.